eileenrmartin/eileenrmartin.github.io/index.md

 ## Announcements, upcoming talks and papers

-* Congratulations to Tarun Nadipalli on earning a Hamlet Undergraduate Research Fellowship in VT's Academy of Integrated Sciences!
+* Congratulations to Tarun Nadipalli on earning a Hamlett Undergraduate Research Fellowship in VT's Academy of Integrated Sciences!
 Tarun will use the fellowship to work on efficiently managing data from next-generation seismic sensor networks.

 * Feb.
 25 I will speak at SIAM CS&E on "Fast Radon Transforms for Ambient Noise Interferometry" and am organizing a minisymposium on Computational Advances for Large-scale Geophysical Data